 Q: What’s the cost of living compared to Canada?

-Q: How would you rate the public transport in Indonesia?
+Q: How would you rate public transport in Indonesia?

 A: The public infrastructure in Jakarta is not fully established yet.
-You can hire a taxi with an affordable rate, but it’s a challenge to find a reputable taxi in rush hour.
-The other option is hire a driver and car.
+You can hire a taxi at an affordable rate, but it’s a challenge to find a reputable taxi in rush hour.
+The other option is to hire a driver and car.

 Q: How would you rate the healthcare in Jakarta?